flux-iac/tofu-controller/docs/use-tf-controller/set-variables-for-terraform-resources.md

-# Use TF-Controller to Set Variables for Terraform Resources
+# Use tofu-controller to Set Variables for Terraform Resources

 ~> **BREAKING CHANGE**: This is a breaking change of the `v1alpha1` API.

-Users who are upgrading from TF-Controller <= 0.7.0 must update `varsFrom` from a single object to become an array of objects:
+Users who are upgrading from tofu-controller <= 0.7.0 must update `varsFrom` from a single object to become an array of objects:

 ```yaml hl_lines="2"